Nestor15/Minerva/README.md

 likelihood of an attack's success as it is underway.

 ##Installation
-You will need Python 3 to use minerva.
-For now, there's no easy installation method, so just download the scripts and drop them in /usr/local/bin.
+You will need Python 3 and pip to install minerva.

+To install:

+    $ cd Minerva/
+    $ pip3 install -e .
+    $ minerva --help

+To install in a virtual environment:

+    $ cd Minerva/
+    $ pyvenv env
+    $ env/bin/pip3 install -e
+    $ env/bin/minerva --help

+Note: The `-e` means editable mode, where the source files are linked to instead of copied.
+This allows you to edit and run them if you wish.

 ##Usage
 ###Basic Invasion Success Probability